 40. Erskine College

 The campus of tiny Erskine College is chock full of elegant architecture and Southern charm.
-The college, which was the first Christian institution founded in the state of South Carolina, is located in the town’s historic district, and even has a spot on the National Register of Historic Places.
+The college, which was the first Christian institution founded in the state of South Carolina, is located in the town’s historic district.
+In fact, it even has a spot on the National Register of Historic Places!
 Erskine’s most iconic building is almost certainly Philomathean Hall with its Corinthian columns and interior Italian frescoes.
 Once the headquarters of the Philomathean Literary Society, the Hall was built in 1859 and is the oldest building in the aforementioned historic district.

 39. Whitworth University